Luminighty/electronics/README.md

 # issuemanager

-An issue manager/tracker app using the MEAN architecture (MongoDB, Express, Angular, NodeJs)
+An basic electronics app using the MEAN architecture (MongoDB, Express, Angular, NodeJs)